gleb-lobastov/mine/README.md

 # About

-This project is like a blog.
-But blog of guy who is programmer by profession.
-So it have quite low-level management.

-Second purpose of this project is to have fun with web-technologies and programming approaches.
+This is my lovely react sandbox.
+Just for fun with web-technologies and programming approaches.

-My favorite rule to check the clock, that explicit is better than implicit.
-One consequence of it, that project should be well documented.
-In docs, in commit annotations, everywhere where it reasonable.
+To fill it with some meaning, I had to compose some content.
+Try to fill it with entertaining things.
+But not always at my best ¯ \ _ (ツ) _ / ¯

 And as it personal project I decide to limit myself in the features, but not the way to achieve them